 Conducting Your Search

-Use the descriptions to select several positions, contact the hiring employers and arrange interviews.
 As with any employment opportunity, you'll improve your prospects if you are well prepared, presentable and enthusiastic about the position.
 Before you make a commitment, make sure the work schedule doesn't conflict with your class or study schedule, and that you are comfortable with the hours required.

 Community Service Work and Carolina Reads